Mystery6/6301project/README.md

                        random_state=12345, splitter='best'
 ### Quantitative analysis
 * **Metrics used to evaluate your final model**:
-When validation AUC becomes max, training AUC becomes higher, accuracy_score becomes higher, and Hispanic-to-White AIR is greater than 0.8, the model is suitable.
+When validation AUC becomes max, training AUC becomes higher, accuracy_score becomes higher, and all AIR in validation data is greater than 0.8, the model is suitable.
 * **State the final values of the metrics for all data: training, validation, and test data**: